 Pelvic Inflammatory Disease: Causes and Treatment

-PID occurs when one or more of a woman's reproductive organs become inflamed from harmful bacteria that have entered the reproductive tract.
-This inflammation can cause abscesses or scar tissue to form in places such as the fallopian tubes.
-If left untreated, the abscesses and tissue can, in turn, cause several conditions:
+Pelvic inflammatory disease, or PID, occurs when one or more of a woman's reproductive organs become inflamed from harmful bacteria that have entered the reproductive tract.
+This inflammation can cause abscesses or scar tissue to form in places like the fallopian tubes.

 • Infertility.
 If enough scar tissue forms in the fallopian tubes, it can prevent the ability of sperm to join with an egg.

-Who's at Risk for PID?
+Who's most at risk for PID?

-• Under the age of 25
+• Are under the age of 25

 • Have more than one sex partner